t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 ## System design

-When designing a REST system, the state of the distributed application must be assigned to the different components.
+When designing a RESTful system, the state of the distributed application must be assigned to the different components.
 Here, it is important to distinguish between "session state" and "resource state".

 Session state encompasses the control flow and the interactions between the components (see {{sec-terms}}).